OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:43

-Again he came and found them sleeping, for their eyes were heavy.
+Once more, he returned and found them sleeping, for their eyes were heavy.

 ## Matthew 26:44